 The top 25% of companies scoring the highest in the program receive Energy Star certification.
 Other companies may meet the Energy Star Challenge for Industry by reducing energy consumption by 10% in five years or less, said Walt Tunnessen, national Energy Star program manager for the E.P.A.

-Thirteen Flowers Foods’ bakeries have qualified for the Energy Star program, Ms. Marsh said, while more than have 40 signed up for the challenge.
+Thirteen Flowers Foods’ bakeries have qualified for the Energy Star program, Ms. Marsh said, while more than 40 signed up for the challenge.

 The Energy Star program currently has no application fees.